chalk-ai/docs/vector-db.md

     return compute_embedding(text)
 ```

-When vector features are computed through streaming resolvers, they are automatically persisted to your configured vector database.
+When vector features are computed in streaming resolvers, they are automatically persisted to your configured vector database.

 ### Using Offline or Scheduled Jobs